• Nutrition

 Is an elliptical better than a stationary bike?

 An elliptical is used in the standing position and works both your upper and lower body.
 Your legs move in a circular up-and-down motion while your arms move back and forth.
-Like a stationary bike, you can change the resistance or even adjust the incline to make it more challenging.
+Like a stationary exercise bike, you can change the resistance or adjust the incline to make it more challenging.

-Both machines are low impact, making them great choices for anyone with joint pain.
-A stationary bike, however, will burn slightly more calories at a high-intensity level, but the elliptical will engage more muscles overall because it incorporates both upper and lower body.
-An elliptical may be better for bone health because it’s more weight-bearing, while an exercise bike is more ideal for someone with knee, hip, or ankle pain.
+Both machines are low-impact, making them great choices for anyone with joint pain.
+A stationary exercise bike, however, will burn slightly more calories at a high-intensity level.
+Still, the elliptical will engage more muscles overall because it incorporates both the upper and lower body.
+An elliptical may be better for bone health because it’s more weight-bearing, while an exercise bike is ideal for someone with knee, hip, or ankle pain.

 Is cycling as beneficial as walking?